How to Connect Microsoft Teams Chats with Slack (2026)

 A new chat connection can also be created directly from Slack using a built-in command:

-• Type /c chat create anywhere in Slack.
+• Type /c chat create in any Slack channel.
 When prompted, enter the following details:

 • Provide a channel name